This post contains affiliate links. I make a small commission from any purchase made. Please read my disclaimer here.

 In all seriousness, what better way to celebrate this time of year than with fall cocktails?

-This cocktail and the many other recipes from my Las Vegas Cocktail book will have you looking like a professional bartender in no time for your holiday parties.
+This cocktail and the many other recipes from the Las Vegas Cocktail book will have you looking like a professional bartender in no time for your holiday parties.
 Plus, any Las Vegas fans will be happy to know that this drink is from a famous bar on the Las Vegas Strip.

-What makes these cocktails popular is that they are easy, simple, and delicious.
+What makes these fall cocktails popular is that they are easy, simple, and delicious.
 Only a few ingredients are necessary, so don’t worry about running around town grabbing anything.
 I can bet you probably have most of these cocktail ingredients lying around.

 This Fall Cocktails recipe is called The Apple Pie Harvest, and it can be found at Oak & Ivy in Downtown Las Vegas.
 They have so many incredible cocktails on their menu, but this recipe I fell in love with.